johnny49r/watt-iz/README.md

-# The Watt-iz Speech Enabled Project
+# Watt-iz Speech Enabled ESP32-S3 Project

 ## Hardware Description
 The Watt-IZ project hardware is packaged on a 100mm x 60mm PCB.
-See PCB section for details.
-The folowing describes the hardware capabilities of each major section.
+See PCB section for mechanical details.
+The following describes the hardware capabilities of each major section.

 ### Micro Controller Unit (MCU)
 The system is based on the Expressif ESP32-S3 Wroom-1-N16R8 System On Chip (SOC).
 The variant used in this